CBIIT/nci-ctd2-dashboard/README.md

 The code is structured as a _Maven_ project.
 We suggest you work in an environment with `JDK 1.6.x`, `Tomcat 6.x`, `MySQL 5.0.x` and `Maven 3.x.x` properly installed.

-Before running any _mvn_ targets, make sure you do the basic configuration.
+Before running any _mvn_ jobs, make sure you do the basic configuration.
 Example configuration files are provided within the distribution.
 The easiest way to do the configuration is as follows: